Microbial Identification Using MALDI-TOF MS (Online CE Course)

 Additional Information

-Coauthor information: Robert C. Jerris, PhD, D(ABMM) is currently the Medical Director of Clinical Microbiology, Children's Healthcare of Atlanta in GA.
+Robert C. Jerris, PhD, D(ABMM) is currently the Medical Director of Clinical Microbiology at Children's Healthcare of Atlanta in GA.
 He is also an Adjunct Associate Professor at the Emory University School of Medicine, in Atlanta, GA.
 Dr. Jerris has directed clinical microbiology and molecular diagnostic laboratories for over 30 years.
 In that time, he has developed and brought to market a number of clinical laboratory systems and assays.
 He is well published and presents his research at national and international meetings.
-As current Chair for the American Society of Microbiology's Professional Affairs Committee, Dr. Jerris is committed to the workforce and regulatory oversight for clinical laboratories.
+As the current Chair of the American Society for Microbiology's Professional Affairs Committee, Dr. Jerris is committed to the workforce and regulatory oversight for clinical laboratories.

-Course description: This course will briefly describe the basic principles of MALDI-TOF MS through the pre-analytical, analytical, and post-analytical phases and update the laboratorian to current applications of this technique.
+Course Description: This course will briefly describe the basic principles of MALDI-TOF MS through the preexamination, examination, and postexamination phases and update the laboratorian to current applications of this technique.

 How to Subscribe